Argan Oil is one of the most popular Moroccan products. We dig into the story and origins of this ancient oil.

 The symbiotic development between the Souss valley, the Argan forest and its indigenous dwellers has resulted in a balanced centuries-old rural micro-society.
-During the 20th century its area has been reduced by half.
-This has prompted a concerted local and international effort to preserve the forest which culminated in the Argan forest receiving the UNESCO biosphere designation.
+During the 20th century its area has been reduced by half due to urbanisation, excessive goat grazing and overuse as the wood from the tree was also used to heat fires in the absence of electricity.

 What is the impact from receiving the UNESCO biosphere designation?

-If you want to support sustainable and ethical development of the Argan Biosphere Reserve, please buy Argan Oil made by Indigenous Women's cooperatives involved in reclaiming lost forest land.
+If you want to support sustainable and ethical development of the Argan Biosphere Reserve, please buy an Argan Oil made by independent indigenous women artisans.
+Our sustainable and ethical oil is available here

 Phenology, Breeding System, and Fruit Development of Cultivated Argan [Argania spinosa (L.) Skeels] http://www.jstor.org/stable/4256054

 Ronald Bellefontaine .
 De la domestication à l’amélioration variétale de l’arganier (Argania spinosa L. Skeels).
 Science et changements planétaires / Sécheresse.
 2010; 21(1):42-53. doi:10.1684/sec.2010.0226

 Benzyane, M.; Blerot P.; Giot, P. Le Grand Livre de la Forêt Marocaine; Mhirit, O., Blerot P., Eds.; Mardaga: Sprimont, Belgium, 1999; p.
 280